-A better understanding of Earth's gravity field and its associated geoid will significantly advance our knowledge of how the Earth-system works.
-In particular, an accurate model of the geoid will advance our understanding of global ocean circulation patterns.
+A better understanding of Earth's gravity field and its associated geoid is advancing our knowledge of how the Earth system works.
+In particular, an accurate model of the geoid is advancing our understanding of global ocean circulation patterns.

 Ocean circulation plays a crucial role in climate regulation by transporting heat from low to high latitudes in surface waters, while currents cooled at high latitudes flow in deeper waters back towards the equator.

 The Gulf Stream, which carries warm surface waters northwards from the Gulf of Mexico, is a good example of the important role ocean currents play in moderating the climate.
 Thanks to this current, the coastal waters of Europe are actually 4°C warmer than waters at equivalent latitudes in the North Pacific.